Aliases for ERCC1 Gene

 GeneCards Summary for ERCC1 Gene

 ERCC1 (ERCC Excision Repair 1, Endonuclease Non-Catalytic Subunit) is a Protein Coding gene.
-Diseases associated with ERCC1 include Cerebrooculofacioskeletal Syndrome 4 and Cockayne Syndrome Type Ii.
-Among its related pathways are Fanconi anemia pathway and DNA Double-Strand Break Repair.
+Diseases associated with ERCC1 include Cerebrooculofacioskeletal Syndrome 4 and Cockayne Syndrome.
+Among its related pathways are Fanconi anemia pathway and Nucleotide excision repair.
 GO annotations related to this gene include protein domain specific binding and single-stranded DNA binding.

 UniProtKB/Swiss-Prot for ERCC1 Gene